ioBroker/ioBroker.mqtt/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) only remember messages for this client id and not from others
+* (Apollon77) only remember the last message per topic for offline clients that subscribed the topics when using persistent sessions
-* (Apollon77) do not remember last will and only process internally
+* (Apollon77) only remember last wills for clients that subscribed the topics
-* (Apollon77) on "disconnect" message do not send last will as specified
+* (Apollon77) on "disconnect" message do not send last will as defined by specs
+* (Apollon77) set a new messageId when sending remembered messages
+* (Apollon77) optimize for js-controller 3.3
 * (foxriver76) prevent errors in js-controller 3.3 and detect datatype changes for objects

 ### 2.3.5 (2021-02-27)